 #19.
 Eureka Galerie, Abidjan, Ivory Coast

-Tribal art in Ivory Coast (Cote D’Ivoire) is predominantly from the areas of Baule, Guru, and Senufo.
+Tribal art in Ivory Coast is predominantly from Baule, Guru, and Senufo areas.
 Eureka Galerie highlights contemporary art in its founding region.
 This comes in the form of bronze sculptures, antique masks, and many traditional fabrics.
 In like manner, it displays artwork of reputable painters in its warm and welcoming interior.

 #20.
 Zoma Contemporary Art Centre, Addis Ababa, Ethiopia

 Elias Sime is the founder of the Zoma Contemporary Art Centre in Ethiopia.
 The gallery is within a museum and brings artists and architects together.